What is cannabis?

-Medical cannabis (marijuana) is grown under State-regulated protocols to ensure that the patient is receiving a product that has been tested for the exact levels of cannabinoids and does not contain any harmful chemicals, fungus, or molds.
-Medical cannabis comes in many forms such as dried flower (buds), concentrates, oils, tinctures, patches, topical creams, and edibles (edibles are currently not approved in Maryland).
-Medical cannabis can only be purchased at a State-licensed dispensary.
+Medical & Adult Use cannabis (marijuana) is grown under State-regulated protocols to ensure that the patient is receiving a product that has been tested for the exact levels of cannabinoids and does not contain any harmful chemicals, fungus, or molds.
+Cannabis comes in many forms such as dried flower (buds), concentrates, oils, tinctures, patches, topical creams, and edible products.
+Cannabis can only be purchased at a State-licensed dispensary.

 Know Your Cannabis!